sukcinitas/yours-next-server/README.md

 # Yours Next

 An application to create shared playlists, play videos in a regular or synchronised manner via embedded Youtube video player and to chat in real-time using socket.io.
-You can take a look at the application demo [here](https://yours-next.herokuapp.com/#/) (it might take ~ 10 seconds for the sleeping app on Heroku to wake up).
+You can take a look at the application demo [here](https://branch-standing-engineer.glitch.me/) (hosted on Glitch, it might take some time for the sleeping app to wake up).

 ---